 - You’ll need to buy food.
 Your boa will start off with one mouse per week (around $2 each).
 As they grow, they’ll need larger and more expensive rodents such as rats and rabbits.

 - Vet visits.
 You’ll want to take your boa for occasional health checkups, which can be pricey.
-Not to mention, if your snake ever gets sick, an emergency vet visit could cost thousands of dollars if you don’t have a pet insurance policy.
+Not to mention, if your snake ever gets sick, a vet visit could cost thousands of dollars without pet insurance policy.

 - Heating your home.
 Boa constrictors like heat, so you have to make sure your home is warm when removing them from their vivarium for handling.